Miroslav Holeňák: Club career

 Miroslav Holeňák began with football at the age of eight in his hometown Zlín, going on to make his professional debut as a midfielder in the 1993–94 season.
 Holeňák quickly became a starting player and three years later transferred to Petra Drnovice.
 After four years in Moravia Holeňák moved to Slovan Liberec for 14 million Czech crowns.
 Converted to a central defender, he went on to make a major contribution as the team secured the 2001–02 league title and was called up to the Czech national team.
 At the end of the 2002–03 season, it had appeared as though he would move to Sparta Prague, before he ultimately opted for a transfer to their rivals Slavia.

-After the expiration of his contract Holeňák left the Gambrinus liga and joined the Austrian Bundesliga team SV Mattersburg.
+After the expiration of his contract Holeňák left the Czech First League and joined the Austrian Bundesliga team SV Mattersburg.
 Only one year later Holeňák returned to the Czech Republic and again signed with FC Slovan Liberec.